brendanmetzger/diatom/README.md

 - use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to embed a variables (`${expression}`)
 - embed scripts directly into the template; to lazy load, add `<?render behavior?>` to your document (see list below) [autoload-js]
 - CSS, similar to javascript, can be written in a `<style>` element directly in any page or a stylesheet added with `<link/>`.

+## Stubs

+:Insert
+:: An ~insert~ is a direct call to another piece of content that lives at the end of a path.
+:: `<!-- insert path/to/file.html-->` inserts a file directly
+:: `<!-- insert endpoint -->` inserts the result of a routed or dynamic url result

+: Yield
+:: A ~yield~ stub means some programatic  aspect has determined how and what Document or Element should be inserted.
+Either the route has yielded something into another layout, or a Router callback has determined the Document or Element to be inserted.

 ### Caveats